Amblychilepas nigrita

 Amblychilepas nigrita, common name the black keyhole limpet, is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets.

 Description

 The size of the shell varies between 10 mm and 25 mm.

+(Original description in Latin) The shell is oval and flattened, with slightly compressed sides and gently raised extremities.
+Internally, it is white, featuring thickened posterior and lateral margins.
+Externally, the shell is black, adorned with fine radial striations.
+The dorsal aperture is large, oval in shape, and bordered by a smooth, white margin.

 Distribution

-This marine species occurs off Southern Queensland, Western Australia and off Tasmania in shallow water under stones.
+This marine species is endemic to Australia and occurs off southern Queensland, Western Australia and off Tasmania in shallow water under stones.